Dynamic

 Stencil vs Svelte

-Developers should use Stencil when they need to create framework-agnostic web components for design systems, component libraries, or micro-frontend architectures meets svelte is widely used in the industry and worth learning.
+Developers should use Stencil when they need to create framework-agnostic web components for design systems, component libraries, or micro-frontend architectures meets use svelte for projects prioritizing fast load times and minimal runtime overhead, such as marketing sites or data-heavy applications where bundle size impacts user experience.
 Here's our take.

 🧊Nice Pick